 In January 2012, Rice's Faculty Senate approved a student-initiated motion regarding syllabus standards and the required distributing of course syllabus information.
 Beginning with the Fall 2012 semester, instructors should post and archive the syllabus for their course in ESTHER, where it can be viewed by enrolled students.
-While instructors may additionally post their course syllabus in other locations such as on a course web page, Owl-Space, or even as distributed paper handouts, the posting in ESTHER is the official recorded distribution and archiving of the course syllabus.
+While instructors may additionally post their course syllabus in other locations such as on a course web page, Canvas, or even as distributed paper handouts, the posting in ESTHER is the official recorded distribution and archiving of the course syllabus.

 Rice University's Center for Teaching Excellence has syllabus guidelines and a syllabus template available here.